carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 * Required: *yes*
 * Type: String
-* Update: Not supported
+* Update: No interruption

 **basePath:**
 The base path name that callers of the API must provide as part of the URL after the domain name.
 This value must be unique for all of the mappings across a single API.
 Exclude this if you do not want callers to specify a base path name after the domain name.

-*Note:* The basePath replaces the stage name the ApiBasePathMapping is connected to.
+* *Note:* The basePath replaces the stage name the ApiBasePathMapping is connected to, even if you leave it empty.
-*Note:* If you exclude this parameter, or leave it empty, you can only create one base path mapping for the given Rest API.
+* *Note:* If you exclude this parameter, or leave it empty, you can only create one base path mapping for the given Rest API.

-* Required: no
+* Required: no, default is empty string
 * Type: String
-* Update: Not supported
+* Update: No interruption

 **stage:**
 The name of the API stage that you want to use for this mapping.